jphafner/physicsReader/reader1/r1-08-Motion.md

 ## Acceleration

-The next step in developing the equations of motion is to introduce another idea which goes beyond the concept of velocity to that of change of velocity, and we now ask, "How does the velocity change?&rdquo;
+The next step in developing the equations of motion is to introduce another idea which goes beyond the concept of velocity to that of change of velocity, and we now ask, &ldquo;How does the velocity change?&rdquo;
 In previous chapters we have discussed cases in which forces produce changes in velocity.
 You may have heard with great excitement about some car that can get from rest to 60 miles an hour in ten seconds flat.
 From such a performance we can see how fast the speed changes, but only on the average.